-A major focus of Russian policy in Central Asia and the Caucasus is to gain more control of natural resources, especially oil and natural gas, in these areas.
-Russia seeks a stake for its firms in key oil and gas projects in the region and puts pressure on its neighbors to use only pipelines running through Russia.
-This has become a contentious issue as U.S. and other western oil firms have entered the Caspian and Central Asian markets and seek alternative pipeline routes.
+A major focus of Russian policy in Central Asia and the Caucasus has been to gain more control of natural resources, especially oil and natural gas, in these areas.
+Russia seeks a stake for its firms in key oil and gas projects in the region and puts pressure on its neighbors to use pipelines running through Russia.
+This became a contentious issue as U.S. and other western oil firms entered the Caspian and Central Asian markets and sought alternative pipeline routes.
+Russia's policy of trying to exclude U.S. influence from the region as much as possible, however, was dramatically reversed by President Putin after the September 11.
+Russian cooperation with the deployment of U.S. military forces in Uzbekistan, Tajikistan, and Tajikistan would have seemed unthinkable before September 11.
 (For more on Russian policy in these regions, see CRS Issue Brief IB93108, Central Asia's New States: Political Developments and Implications for U.S. Interests, and CRS Issue Brief IB95024, Armenia, Azerbaijan, and Georgia: Political Developments and Implications for U.S. Interests.)

-Of all the Soviet successor states, however, Ukraine is the most important, and most difficult, for Russia.
+Of all the Soviet successor states, Ukraine is the most important for Russia.
 The Crimean Peninsula has been especially contentious.
 Many Russians view it as historically part of Russia, and say it was illegally "given" to Ukraine by Khrushchev in 1954.
 Crimea's population is 67% Russian and 26% Ukrainian.
 In April 1992, the Russian legislature declared the 1954 transfer of Crimea illegal.
 Later that year Russian and Ukrainian negotiators agreed that Crimea was "an integral part of Ukraine" but would have economic autonomy and the right to enter into social, economic and cultural relations with other states.
 In January 1994, Yuri Meshkov, an advocate of Crimean union with Russia, was elected President of Crimea.
 Moscow and Kiev sought to avoid open conflict over Crimea.
 Moscow distanced itself from Meshkov, allowing Kiev successfully to use economic and political pressure against Crimean separatism.

-However, relations between Kiev and Moscow were set back by presidential politics in Russia.
-Throughout 1996, Yeltsin postponed a visit to Kiev to sign a friendship treaty, citing Kiev's refusal to cede full control of Sevastopol naval base in Crimea to Russia.
+Throughout 1996, Yeltsin postponed visiting Kiev to sign a friendship treaty, citing Kiev's refusal to cede full control of Sevastopol naval base in Crimea to Russia.
 Moscow also stalled on the division of the Black Sea Fleet.
 In response, Ukraine pointedly increased its cooperation with NATO.
-Finally, on May 31, 1997, Yeltsin and Ukrainian President Leonid Kuchma signed a Treaty that resolves the long dispute over Sevastopol and the Black Sea Fleet and declares that Russian-Ukrainian borders can not be called into question.
-This agreement is widely viewed as a major victory for Ukrainian diplomacy.
-After heated debate, the Russian Duma ratified the treaty in December 1998, as did the Federation Council (parliament's upper chamber), in February 1999.
-Instruments of ratification were exchanged in April.
+Finally, in May 1997, Yeltsin and Ukrainian President Leonid Kuchma signed a Treaty resolving the long dispute over Sevastopol and the Black Sea Fleet and declaring that Russian-Ukrainian borders can not be called into question.
+This agreement, widely viewed as a major victory for Ukrainian diplomacy, was ratified in April 1999.

 Moscow grudgingly treats the three Baltic states, which never joined the CIS, as exceptions among the former Soviet states.
 Russian troops were withdrawn from Lithuania in 1993 and from Estonia and Latvia in August 1994.
 In October 1997, Russia and Lithuania signed a border delimitation treaty, Russia's first such treaty with a former Soviet state.
 However, Russia frequently and strongly states its objection to what it calls human rights violations against the Russian-speaking population in Estonia and Latvia, particularly concerning citizenship and language laws.
 In 1998, Moscow launched a sharp campaign against Latvia, using propaganda, threats, and de facto economic sanctions to try to force a change in Riga's citizenship and language laws.
-Many believe that Russia fosters tension with the Baltic states as a way of blocking their accession to NATO.
+Many believe that Russia fosters tension with the Baltic states as a way of trying to block their accession to NATO.